 The centre is funded by the Child and Family Agency TUSLA, and governed by a voluntary board of directors who oversee the strategic direction and operations of the company.

 Sligo Rape Crisis Centre is a registered company with charitable status.
 It covers the counties of Sligo, Leitrim and Cavan.
-It has three staff, fifteen sessional counsellors and a number of volunteers.
+It has five staff, fifteen sessional counsellors and a number of volunteers.

 Our mission is to create a safe place for those who have experienced sexual violence recently or in the past, and provide advocacy as required.
 We provide awareness and training to support other agencies who are working with survivors.
 We are committed to challenging the tolerance and existence of sexual violence.